 Who Can Adopt In Virginia?

 According to the Virginia Department of Social Services, any adult is eligible to adopt.
-Adoptive parents must be at least 18 years old and can be single, married, divorced or widowed.
-The Commonwealth of Virginia does not prevent a person from becoming an adoptive parent because of culture, religion, race, ethnicity, gender, sexual orientation, gender identity or gender expression or marital/civil union or domestic partnership status.
+Adoptive parents must be at least 18 years old and can be single, married, divorced, or widowed.
+The Commonwealth of Virginia does not prevent a person from becoming an adoptive parent because of culture, religion, race, ethnicity, gender, sexual orientation, gender identity or gender expression, marital/civil union, or domestic partnership status.
 You do not need to be a foster parent to adopt a child.
-However, according to DSS, 60 percent of children adopted in Virginia are adopted by their foster parents.
+However, according to the DSS, 60 percent of children adopted in Virginia are adopted by their foster parents.
 Federal law requires background checks and child abuse and neglect registry checks for prospective adoptive parents.
 Virginia law also bars individuals convicted of certain offenses from adopting.
-Your child has the same legal rights as a biological child once you have completed the legal process.
+Once you have completed the legal process, your child has the same legal rights as a biological child.

 Why Is Having A Lawyer So Important In Navigating The Adoption Process?

 Court approval is required for all adoptions, whether or not they go through an agency.
 Some adoptions are simple and straightforward, while others are more complicated.
-As with other areas of family law, emotions can run high, and it’s crucial to move through the process professionally.
+As with other areas of family law, emotions can run high, and moving through the process professionally is crucial.

 Your attorney also plays a vital role in helping you navigate the legal aspects of the process, making sure you complete the paperwork and cover all the bases.
 Your attorney serves as a resource for any questions you have and reviews adoption agency fees to make sure what you’re paying is fair by industry standards.
 Finally, your attorney will walk you through the circuit court process to ensure no legal loopholes are left open.

-Laurel Brigade Law Group has helped Northern Virginia families grow through adoption for decades.
+For decades, the Marquis Law Group has helped Northern Virginia families grow through adoption.
 As state laws have changed with the times, our practice has enthusiastically assisted same-sex couples and single parents in the adoption process.
 Our team of seasoned family law specialists has also represented birth families in private adoptions and termination of parental rights cases to ensure their interests are protected.
 Choosing the right family law practice for your adoption allows you to focus on the joy instead of the bureaucracy and move forward as a family.